Company secretary: job description

 - managing contractual arrangements with suppliers/customers

-Vacancies are advertised online, on the Institute of Chartered Secretaries and Administrators (ICSA) website, by careers services and in newspapers (particularly The Guardian and The Times).
-Applications should be made in direct response to advertised positions.
+Vacancies are advertised on jobs boards such as TARGETjobs, on the ICSA (The Governance Institute) website, by careers services and in newspapers (particularly The Guardian and The Times).

 You could also move into a company secretary role after working in finance (for example, as an auditor), law (for example, as a paralegal or solicitor) or in another area related to corporate governance (for example, as a risk manager or compliance officer).